How To Automate A Chicken Coop Door Using Micro Linear Actuators

 The local food movement is inspiring more and more families to install backyard chicken coops.
 This is the time of year when people are considering installing a coop for the first time or perhaps upgrading an existing chicken coop door.
-In this article, we're going to show you exactly how to automate your chicken coop door using a remote control or an arduino
+In this article, we're going to show you exactly how to automate your chicken coop door using a remote control or an Arduino.

 Why Automate Your Chicken Coop?

 Among the challenges that come with owning chickens is that you have to protect them from predators.
 Most chicken owners go out every morning and open their chicken coop door, and then again in the evening to close it.
-This keeps your chickens safe from eagles, owls, coyotes and a host of other predators.
-It is however, time consuming.
+This keeps your chickens safe from eagles, owls, coyotes, and a host of other predators.
+It is, however, time-consuming.

-If your coop is near your house this might not bother you much, but if your coop is across a yard or a farm, it can be a chore.
-If you have limited mobility, spend a lot of time outside the home or live in an area with cold weather or excessive rain, it can be downright irritating.
+If your coop is near your house, this might not bother you much, but if your coop is across a yard or a farm, it can be a chore.
+If you have limited mobility, spend a lot of time outside the home, or live in an area with cold weather or excessive rain, it can be downright irritating.

 How To Automate Your Chicken Coop Door

-A quick YouTube search will show you that there are a thousand different ways to skin a cat or in this case, contain a chicken.
+A quick YouTube search will show you that there are a thousand different ways to skin a cat, or in this case, contain a chicken.
 Using a micro linear actuator to automate a chicken coop door is ideal because they are inexpensive and easy to install.

 If you buy from a reputable manufacturer, it will also come with a hardware kit for mounting so that you don't have to drive out to a hardware store and buy a bunch of extra parts.